nateybear/longhorn-rstata/README.md

 This is a package that attempts to mimic the full suite of Stata used in the ECO394M Econometrics class.
-The goal is to make the usage of this R package as close to Stata as possible, and to provide the tools so that the naive user can replicate Stata in a non-proprietary language.
+The goal is to make the usage of this R package as close to Stata as possible, and to provide the tools so that the naive user can replicate Stata in a non-licensed language.
 It is not necessarily the quickest way to do something in R. For that, dig into the code here on GitHub.

 ## Installation